mblayman/mattlayman.com/content/blog/2017-02-28-open-graph-twitter-plugins.md

 when your content shows
 on Facebook.

-## Twitter cards
+## X cards

-Twitter cards aren't nearly so granular as Open Graph content.
+X cards aren't nearly so granular as Open Graph content.
-For a Twitter card,
+For a X card,
 the `summary` type is a good fit for a blog post.